The Science Of Earning Respect & Trust In Intentions

 Fun questions can help help bond the group through the power of play.
 These are often good starter questions to break the ice:

 What was your favorite movie or cartoon as a kid, and what did you love about it?

 If you could have one super hero power, what would it be, and why?

 If you could switch bodies for a day with one person, like in the movie Freaky Friday, who would you switch with and what would you do?

-The best questions are the ones that encourage people to share stories about themselves—and even to be vulnerable.
-E.g.
+The best questions are the ones that encourage people to share stories about themselves—and even to be a little vulnerable:

 What’s a time in your life when you changed your mind about something really dramatic or difficult?

-What’s the time in your past when you remember feeling extremely [pick an emotion: angry, lonely, sad]?
+What’s a time in your past when you got extremely angry?
 What happened and how did you get through it?

 What’s the most enduring lesson you learned from your parents or parental figure growing up?

 Who was the teacher or professor who made the biggest impact on you?